issc-Swapnil/hacktoberfest2021/README.md

 # How is this repository different?

-- If you are contributing first time on github and you are finding projects/repositories tough to enter this will help you a lot if you know a little bit of HTML, CSS, Javascript
+- If you are contributing for the first time on github and you are finding projects/repositories tough to enter, this will help you a lot if you know a little bit of HTML, CSS and Javascript.

 - Our idea is to create contribute anything simple or complex you have build using HTML, CSS or javascript.